THE HEALER’S ART

 - To support faculty in positioning The Healer’s Art curriculum within their institution.

-- To teach faculty innovative approaches to strengthen and preserve the professionalism and resiliency of their medical students.
+- To teach faculty innovative approaches to strengthen and preserve the professionalism and resiliency of their medical and healthcare students.

-- To validate values clarification, purpose and meaning as legitimate goals in medical education.
+- To validate values clarification, purpose and meaning as legitimate goals in healthcare education.

 - To foster the appreciation of curriculum as a transformative as well as an informative process.

-- To foster relationships that are harmless, judgement-free and healing, between student and teacher, professional colleagues and physician and patient.
+- To foster relationships that are harmless, judgement-free and healing, between student and teacher, professional colleagues and with their patients.

 - To validate contemplation, reflection and self-care as legitimate educational objectives.